AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Tooltips.md

 {sample}STOCK\_Event\_Markers\_Tooltips\_02{sample}

 ## Custom HTML Tooltips

-*External tooltips are custom HTML elements that can be created and tuned to your taste.
-They are created by the means of HTML/CSS and [Events](Events) mechanism.*
+The built-in tooltips can be turned off and replaced with custom HTML tooltips.
+Use HTML/CSS and [Events](Events):

 ```
+// disable the built-in tooltips of event markers
+var eventMarker = plot.eventMarkers();
+eventMarker.tooltip(false);

 /* show a custom tooltip
 when the mouse is over a marker */
 eventMarker.listen("eventMarkerMouseOver", function(e) {